open-ephys/onix-docs/source/Hardware Guide/PCIe Host/overview.rst

 provides a host interface for serialized headstages and miniscopes, as well as general purpose analog and digital IO.
 It is a VITA-57.1 compliant mezzanine board that uses high pin-count FMC connector.
-In combination with a base FPGA board , it provides host PC communication.
+In combination with a base FPGA board, it provides host PC communication.

 - Two deserializers for any multifunction headstage conforming to the ONIX serialization protocol